LukeIngram/Binary-File-Sweeper/README.md

 ## General-Info
-Python built command line tool, for OSX & Linux.
+C++ built command line tool, for OSX & Linux.
 This program searches the specified directory and subdirectories for executable binaries, and can removes them or collect them into a directory.

 ## TODO